shan-wrench/4-DOF_Robot_Arm_Manipulation/README.md

-# Kinematic Analysis of a Simple Robot Arm
+# Kinematic Analysis of a Robot Arm

 ## Objective
 This mini-project aims to perform a kinematic analysis of a simple robot arm (3 DoF or more) using servo motors.
 The analysis includes: